Experience Catania, an often overlooked city that is wealthy and elegant city with a rich history, and with stunning surroundings

 The eastern coasts of Sicily, the sumptuous beaches of the Ionian Sea, the beautiful slopes of Mount Etna, magnificent natural settings, authentic and tasty seafood markets, architectural wonders of ancient civilizations, the festive hustle and bustle of streets that never sleep: this is all Catania has to offer within its walls.
 And no, Catania and Sicily don’t boil down to Cosa Nostra and the mafia.
 With 315,576 inhabitants (2014), Catania is Italy’s tenth most populated city.
 Although it often plays second fiddle to regional capital Palermo, it has much to offer.
 It is an effervescent and exuberant baroque city.
 However apartment rentals can be quite expensive, and it’s better to have a comfortable budget to stay in Catania.

 Despite the fact that the city features almost 60 neighborhoods, there are only few truly interesting areas to stay in Catania.
-In fact, the majority of accommodation – hotels, bed, and breakfasts or youth hostels – is situated in the city center.
+In fact, the majority of accommodation – hotels, bed, and breakfasts or youth hostels – is situated in the city center, and you will also be able to find a decent selection of parking lots in Catania.
 Here is a presentation of the best places to stay in Catania.

 Also read : The 17 best things to do in Sicily